DevOpsWithG/terraform-gcp/Advance/import/readme.md

 | 4    | Update main.tf              | Match configuration to reality        |
 | 5    | `terraform plan`            | Confirm everything aligns             |

----

-Would you like me to give you **3 import practice tasks** for GCP (e.g., VM, storage bucket, and firewall) — just like a mini-lab you can run on your account?
-It’ll be perfect prep for interviews.